Panapv/Breast-Cancer/README.md

 5. Navigate to the **main.py** script and execute it.<br>
 Then access the **model/** directory to open the Jupyter Notebook with the transformed data and proceed with the analysis, model training, and evaluation.<br>
 Execute the notebook in sequential order to reproduce the analysis, model training, and evaluation.

+6. In order to fully run the notebook it is necessary to have an account in the **Weights & Biases**.
+And manually enter the token when the IDE asks for it.

 ## Results